ltdqty/GD-DataViz/README.md

 ## Nota bene

 A z-score change of **+0.25** corresponds to an approximate shift from the **50th to the 60th percentile** in psychological wellbeing.
 Many transfer groups achieved even higher improvements in pyschological wellbeing.

+**Note on "Spillover Control"**
+The group labeled *Spillover Control* includes individuals who did not receive cash transfers but lived in villages where other households did.
+Due to missing baseline data (`psy_index_z0`) for the “pure control” group (villages with no treatment exposure), we excluded them from the analysis to preserve comparability across pre-post outcomes.

 ---